wkoffel/outlearn-modules/modules/quick-start.md

 <!-- @section -->

-# Fork the repository
+## Fork the repository

 We know you are busy and would rather focus on writing awesome content than setting up directory structures.
 Never worry, you'll be all set with our path template Github repository.
-You're first step is to fork this repo.
-One good strategy to organize content is to keep all your Outlearn content in one repository.
+Your first step is to fork this repo.
+The easiest way to organize content is to keep all your Outlearn content in one repository.
 The name of the repo does not matter, it could be for example "yourname-outlearn."
 If you need a refresher on forking, check out Github's guide on [Forking Projects](https://guides.github.com/activities/forking/).
 You can also check out other [Github guides](https://guides.github.com) if you want to brush up on other Github skills.

 <!-- @asset, "contentType" : "outlearn/prototype-feature", "text" : "{ \"task\": \"Fork the path-template repository. \"}"-->